(Revised Oct 16, 2014)

 - For the most update-to-date information about drugs in development to treat hepatitis C, visit the HCV Advocate News and Pipeline Blog

-- HCV Treatment is expensive.
+- HCV Treatment is very expensive.
 There are many patient assistance programs that may provide free drugs or help with insurance co-pay.
 The HCV Advocate publishes a fact sheet on the various Patient Assistance Programs

 - Talk with your medical provider to find out if it is safe to wait for the newer therapies